-Painting your camper cabinets can have a huge impact on the look at feel of your camper remodel.
-We originally wrote this post two years ago, after the paint on our cabinets was three years old.
-Amazingly, two years later, the paint is still in the exact same shape.
-Since the tips in this post are still really relevant–especially for newbie renovators–we thought we would share it again.
+Painting your camper cabinets can have a huge impact on the look and feel of your camper remodel.
+We originally wrote this post several years ago, after the paint on our first camper was about two years old.
+Amazingly, three years later, the paint is still in the exact same shape.
+We’ve since taken on another camper project and seen countless other renovations.
+We’ve learned quite a few things in our five years since starting our renovation journey.
+Since the tips in this post are still really relevant–especially for newbie renovators–we thought we’d update it and pass on a few things we’ve learned along the way.
 Enjoy! 😀

 PAINTING CAMPER CABINETS: YOUR QUESTIONS ANSWERED

 Question: My pop up camper cabinets are not real wood.
 They seem to be covered in some sort of wood grain printed plastic paper.
 Can I still paint them?

 Answer: YES!
 Most pop up camper cabinets are not real wood.
 Every pop up camper I have ever seen has those paper covered MDF or fiberboard cabinets.
 Ours were no exception.
 These cabinets are cheap to make and very light, which makes them ideal for manufacturers.
 The downside for owners is that they are ugly and don’t seem to wear very well.
 Our Coleman cabinets had some areas where the paper was peeling off, and the only fix was to make repairs and paint them.
 The key to successfully painting these cabinets was all in the prep work.
 I’ve detailed our painting process here, but I cannot stress enough the importance of good prep work.
 Use a good primer!
 It is what will ensure that your paint job lasts a long time.
 Don’t skimp! 😉

 Question: The paper coating on my cabinets is peeling in some places.
 Can I still paint them?
 How do you fix this?